 The scenery at the racecourse is enhanced by beautiful trees, including some very old oaks.
 However, despite clichés such as ‘strong as an oak’ it should be noted that all trees are capable of shedding branches with little warning.
-While we inspect all the trees on the racecourse annually, we recommend that you do not sit beneath the branches.
-We especially ask that neither children, nor adults, swing or climb on the branches of trees within the parkland.
+With this in mind, we recommend that you do not sit beneath the branches.
+We especially ask that neither children nor adults, swing or climb on the branches of trees within the parkland.

-Children are naturally attracted by the water in the beck that meanders through the Paddock Enclosure.
-For reasons that should be obvious, we recommend that children are supervised at all times.
+Children often enjoying playing by the water in the beck that meanders through the Paddock Enclosure, and as with all areas we recommend that children are always supervised.
 We also recommend that anyone paddling in the beck wears shoes or boots to protect their feet.
 Animals use the beck upstream (and downstream), so please do not use the beck for washing up your picnic utensils, for drinking or for cleaning your hands.

 Be aware of moving vehicles at all times.
 If you are driving a vehicle, please pay special attention to pedestrians.

 Every year the first aid team will treat at least one person with burnt fingers and we will be required to extinguish at least one fire in a wheelie bin.
-If you intend to bring a barbecue, please ensure that you handle it safely, take care not to scorch the grass and dispose of it in a metal bin – only when it is fully extinguished.
+If you intend to bring a barbecue, please ensure that you handle it safely, take care not to scorch the grass, by using stones, and dispose of it in a metal bin – only when it is fully extinguished.
 No gas barbecues or gas canisters are permitted on the racecourse.

 There are usually lots of children at Cartmel races.
 Although we don’t consider them to be particularly dangerous, we do ask all children to be appropriately supervised by a responsible adult – who should be particularly mindful of all the considerations above.